Skip to main content

 Fatal vs degraded

 Almost every check degrades (the server keeps running and the UI shows a banner) rather than being fatal.
-Only two failures are fatal: clawbooHomeWritable and databaseIntegrity, because nothing works without them.
-There are no migration/upgrade paths: a fatal boot means the install is broken, and the remedy is to reset ~/.clawboo and re-run the onboarding wizard. ok = report.fatal.length === 0.
+Three failures are fatal: clawbooHomeWritable, databaseIntegrity and databaseSchema, because nothing works without them.
+A fatal check’s detail says what to do; resetting ~/.clawboo and re-running the onboarding wizard is the last resort. ok = report.fatal.length === 0.
 A degraded-but-not-fatal install returns ok: true with a non-empty degraded[].

 The checks (in run order)